 “I volunteered a lot - through different community centers, working with youth, working with adults, working with disadvantaged communities.
 I kept those relationships going through my professional life.”

 The art curriculum engages students in a comprehensive visual art experience.
-Art majors take classes in drawing, painting, design, printmaking, ceramics, sculpture, photography, video, digital art and design, and art history.
-As part of their senior seminar experience, Art majors study professional practices in the field of art, and prepare an exhibition of their work.
-Additionally, the Edgewood College Art Department faculty continues to develop new electives such as IPad Sketchpad, Lithography, Art Metals and Papermaking.
+You will take classes in drawing, painting, design, printmaking, ceramics, sculpture, photography, video, digital art and design, and art history.
+As part of your senior seminar experience, you will study professional practices in the field of art and prepare an exhibition of your work.

-Edgewood College provides fully equipped, state-of-the-art studios/classrooms in state-of-the art LEED-certified art facilities.
-Art studios are handicapped accessible.
-We offer small classes in which faculty provide individual attention to students, and students work closely with their peers.
+Small classes in which faculty provide individual attention to students and students work closely with their peers.

 Space, tools, equipment and technology to engage and collaborate in a range of art media.

 Faculty are practicing artists who are recognized in their fields, and students benefit greatly from the tremendous range of perspective and expertise that faculty bring to their teaching.

 Art majors pursue careers in a variety of fields, including work in galleries, museums, and recreational and community-based arts programs.
 Art majors with an interest in college-level teaching are prepared to apply for graduate study in the visual arts, leading to the Master of Fine Arts degree.